 Breast reconstruction surgery can also be performed using fat grafting, also known as fat transfer.
 During fat transfer breast reconstruction, fat cells are removed from another area of the body using liposuction before being processed and injected into the reconstructed breast.
 While for many mastectomy patients, fat transfer alone will not produce the desired results, the technique can be combined with implant reconstruction or flap-based reconstruction to create softer, rounder contours and a more natural feel.

 Breast Reconstruction Surgery Recovery

 Most women take at least 1 to 4 weeks away from work and other normal activities after getting reconstructive breast surgery.
 Dr. Harrington may ask you to wear a special post-surgical bra to assist with the healing process.
 Women who have fat transfer or flap reconstruction will also need to care for the donor site during their recovery process, which may include using ice packs or an additional compression garment.
-Depending on your individual procedure, your final results may take up to 6 -12 months to fully develop.
+Depending on your individual procedure, your final results may take from 6 to 12 months to fully develop.

 It’s important to discuss possible risks and complications with Dr. Harrington prior to having breast reconstruction.
 If you notice any sudden pain or swelling, notify our office immediately.

 Breast Reconstruction FAQs

 How do I choose the best breast reconstruction plastic surgeon near me?

 When choosing a plastic surgeon for breast reconstruction near you, start by narrowing your search to include only board-certified plastic surgeons to ensure your plastic surgeon has the extensive medical training and experience needed to perform intricate procedures such as breast reconstruction.
 Next, view before and after photos, read reviews online and ask friends and family members in your area for recommendations.
 Book a consultation with your top one or two picks to make your final decision.